 - 1. Missed the school bus.

-- 2. Family trip/Vacation or a hunting day that was not pre-approved.
+- 2. Family trip/Vacation or a hunting day that was not not approved or turned in by 2 days prior to the leave of absence and/or the student is failing a class.

-- 3. More than 3 days/occurrences of personal illness with no doctor's note.
+- 3. More than 5 days/occurrences of personal illness with no doctor's note.

 - 4. Car broke down.

 - 5. Overslept.

 - 6. College visit without pre-approval.

 - 7. Working.

 - 8. Haircuts, pictures, shopping.

 - 9. Weather (unless school is cancelled for weather related issues).

-- 10. The Administration has the authority to disapprove other absences that he/she deems inappropriate.
+- 10. The Administration has the authority to disapprove other absences that it deems inappropriate.

-MAKE-UP WORK:
+MAKE-UP WORK